andreasabel/meeting-logic-and-types-2018/README.md

 | 21.45 | _Chartered bus departure_

 Talks by (maybe not all of): Thierry, Andreas, Robin, Jesper, Christian, Simon, Andrea

 - Ana has indicated that she will not be giving a talk, but could run a discussion session.
 - Ulf has said he will not give a talk.
+- Jesper: "Visions from a distant land: Some observations on the Cedille proof assistant"

 Invited talks by (maybe not all of): Aarne, Bengt, Erik, Per, Peter